dotnet/docs-maui/docs/platform-integration/essentials/clipboard.md

 ---
 title: "Clipboard"
-description: "Describes the Clipboard class in the Microsoft.Maui.Essentials namespace, which lets you copy and paste text to the system clipboard" ms.date: 08/05/2021
+description: "Learn how to use the .MET MAUI Clipboard class in the Microsoft.Maui.Essentials namespace, which lets you copy and paste text to the system clipboard" ms.date: 08/16/2021
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

 # Clipboard

-The `Clipboard` class lets you copy and paste text to the system clipboard between applications.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) Essentials `Clipboard` class.
+With this class you can copy and paste text to and from the system clipboard.

 ## Get started

 [!INCLUDE [get-started](includes/get-started.md)]

+[!INCLUDE [essentials-namespace](includes/essentials-namespace.md)]

 ## Using Clipboard

-[!INCLUDE [essentials-namespace](includes/essentials-namespace.md)]

-To check if the clipboard has text currently ready to be pasted:
+To check if the clipboard contains text, which a user would normally use to paste into an app:

 ```csharp
 bool hasText = Clipboard.HasText;